msberends/AMR/index.md

 > *18 October 2019*
 > **METHODS PAPER PREPRINTED**
 > A methods paper about this package has been preprinted at bioRxiv.
-Please see [here for the publishers page](https://doi.org/10.1101/810622) or [click here for the PDF](https://www.biorxiv.org/content/early/2019/10/18/810622.full.pdf).
+It was updated on 8 November 2019.
+Please click [here for the publishers page](https://doi.org/10.1101/810622).

 ----